Accessibility statement for Explore education statistics

 What we're doing to improve accessibility

-We plan to continually test the service for accessibility issues, and create a prioritised list of issues to resolve.
+We plan to continually test the service for accessibility issues, and are working through a prioritised list of issues to resolve.

 Preparation of this accessibility statement